Geometrization of the local Langlands correspondence: Universally locally acyclic sheaves

 is an isomorphism; we prefer the latter formulation as strict henselizations admit analogues for adic spaces, while the actual fibre over a point is only a pseudo-adic space in Huber's sense \cite{Huber}.

 In the world of adic spaces, there are not enough specializations to make this an interesting definition; for example, there are no specializations from $\Gr_{G,\mu}$ into $\Gr_{G,\leq\mu}\setminus \Gr_{G,\mu}$.
 Thus, we need to adapt the definition by adding a condition on preservation of constructibility that is automatic in the scheme case under standard finiteness hypothesis, but becomes highly nontrivial in the case of adic spaces.
+Here, for a diamond $X$ with a geometric point $\overline{x}$, we let $X_{\overline{x}}=\Spa(C(\overline{x}),C(\overline{x})^+)$ be the strict localization of $X$ at $\overline{x}$ (which is the initial diamond pro-\'etale over $X$ with a lift of $\overline{x}$).

 \begin{definition} Let $f: X\to S$ be a compactifiable map of locally spatial diamonds with locally $\dimtrg f<\infty$ and let $A\in D_\et(X,\Lambda)$ for some $\Lambda$ with $n\Lambda=0$ with $n$ prime to $p$.